Horton College

 Its first headmaster was John Manton, and for many years its motto was the Nil sine magno labore (Nothing without great exertion).
 This was replaced by the Perseverantia Palman Obtinebit (Perseverance will win the prize).
 The school building itself was an impressive red brick structure, designed by William Archer and its ruins were listed on the (now-defunct) Register of the National Estate from 1978.

 Closure

-The College fell into financial ruin following a great economic depression that hit the state in the 1890s and the college was forced to shut due to debts.
-The College Board of Trustees, owning the building but not the land (which was in trust from Captain Horton's estate), handed the entire property back to his nephew.
-For many years the nephews son lived in the school building but in 1917 he moved and the building was torn down to sell the materials.
+The college fell into financial ruin following a great economic depression that hit the state in the 1890s and the college was forced to shut due to debts.
+The college Board of Trustees, owning the building but not the land (which was in trust from Captain Horton's estate), handed the entire property back to his nephew.
+For many years the nephew's son lived in the school building but in 1917 he moved and the building was torn down to sell the materials.
 The bells from the building are still used by the Hutchins School, while the bricks were used to build Horton Cottage and parts of what is now Scotch Oakburn College.
 The building's entrance arch still stands and is visible from the highway.